bouzou1972/FileConverterBox/replit.md

 - **Image to Base64 Converter**: Convert images to Base64 encoded strings for embedding in HTML, CSS, or applications
 - **Color Converter**: Convert colors between HEX, RGB, and HSL formats with visual color picker and sliders

+#### Spreadsheet Tools (New Category)
+- **Excel ↔ CSV Converter**: Convert between Excel (.xlsx) and CSV formats with support for multiple sheets and custom delimiters using SheetJS
+- **Smart Data Cleaner**: Clean messy Excel data by removing currency symbols, converting text to numbers, handling percentages, and fixing formatting issues
+- **CSV Merger & Splitter**: Combine multiple CSV files or split large CSVs by rows or file size with advanced processing options
+- **CSV/TSV Viewer**: View and sort CSV/TSV files in a tabular grid with filtering and column hiding features

 #### Smart Add-On Tools (New)
+- **String to JSON Converter**: Convert malformed strings to valid JSON, automatically fixing single quotes, unquoted keys, trailing commas, and other common issues
 - **Whitespace & Indentation Tool**: Clean up messy text formatting by normalizing whitespace, fixing indentation, and removing unwanted spaces
-- **CSV/TSV Viewer**: View and sort CSV/TSV files in a tabular grid with filtering and column hiding features
 - **Text Encryptor/Decryptor**: Securely encrypt and decrypt text using AES-256 encryption with client-side processing
 - **Color Palette Generator**: Extract beautiful color palettes from images with hex, RGB, and HSL values